 “ . . . share stories, insights and the gift of collaboration.
 From there, doors, ears and eyes open wide for those engaged in career development.”

 Coordinating invitations to keynote at Singapore’s Adult Learning Symposium, present to India’s Career Development Association, and planning a study-tour through India opens one’s eyes and generates experiences to be shared.
-As NCDA’s Past-President, having consulted on six continents, and now Professor Emeritus of Counseling and Career Development, it’s gratifying to give back to different countries and APCDA friends working to advance career development.
+As NCDA’s Past-President, having consulted on six continents, and now Professor Emeritus of Counseling and Career Development, it’s gratifying to give back to different countries/regions and APCDA friends working to advance career development.
 This article reviews a recent experience of growing and giving with the help of APCDA friends.

 Meeting Ramu Kodiappan, a Critical Connection